 If you are travelling to Budapest as part of an European adventure and need recommendations for other cities, make sure to check out my other travel guides: I have one on how to spend 5 days in London, how to spend 3 days in Paris and where to eat in Amsterdam.

 Where to Stay in Budapest

-When we landed in Budapest, I kind stranger explained to me that Budapest is broken out into 2 distinct areas separated by the river.
+When we landed in Budapest, a kind stranger explained to me that Budapest is broken out into 2 distinct areas separated by the river.
 The “Buda” side and the “Pest” and to keep it real simple you just need to look at a map and you see how the river just splits the two and left side will be the “Buda” side and the right side will be the “Pest” side.
-Personally, I would say that the Buda side is for beautiful views, but Pest is where the action and food is at, so for that reason, I would recommend staying on the Pest side.
+Personally, I would say that the Buda side is for beautiful views, but Pest side is where the action and food are, so for that reason, I would recommend staying on the Pest side.

-From there Budapest is split into districts 23 and the lower the number, the closer the district is to the city centre (roughly).
+From there Budapest is split into 23 districts and the lower the number, the closer the district is to the city centre.
 We ended up staying in District VII (Erzebetvaros) because my research showed that it was the most lively at night.
-However, if I were to do it again, I would try and stay close to the river and the Chain Bridge on the Pest side just because that’s where ended every night (you can’t beat that view and vibe).
+However, if I were to do it again, I would try and stay close to the river and the Chain Bridge on the Pest side just because that’s where we ended every night (you can’t beat that view and vibe).
 But our place was just a 20 min walk away so it wasn’t bad at all.

 Day One: Buda – All of the Beautiful Things

-- Activity: Buda Castle, it’s really grand here.
+- Buda Castle, it’s really grand here.

-- Activity Explore the Matthias Church Neighbourhood
+- Explore the Matthias Church Neighbourhood